jsspencer/testcode/docs/userconfig.rst

     requested interactively when benchmarks are produced.
 Default: None.

 Most settings are optional and need only be set if certain functionality is required or the default is not appropriate.
-Note that either data_tag or extract_program must be supplied.
+Note that at least one of data_tag, extract_fn or extract_program must be supplied and are used in that order of precedence.

 In addition, the following variables are used, if present, as default settings for all tests of this type: